b5i/YouTubeKit/README.md

        print(error)
   })
   ```
-  you could also send the request without explicitly declaring `dataParameters` like this
+  you can also send the request without explicitly declaring `dataParameters` like this
   ```swift
   SearchResponse.sendRequest(youtubeModel: YTM, data: [.query: textQuery], result: { result, error in
        /// Process here the result.